-- 1. "Launching scripting clients" on page 29 - 2.
+- 1. Invoke the AdminContol object commands interactively, in a script, or use the wsadmin -c command from an operating system command prompt. - 2.
 Obtain the configuration ID with one of the following ways: - Obtain the object name with the completeObjectName command, for example: